AslihanYoldas/ada-lovelace-final-project/README.md

 ### Logistic Regression

 For logistic regression a model trained with all the data and coefficents for every variable compared.
-Both positive and negative values higher than 0.5 is selected which are :
+Both positive and negative values higher than 0.5 are selected which are :
 - special_requests
 - average_price
 - lead_time
 - market_segment_type

-### KNN

 ### Decision Tree
+Similar to logistic regression a model trained with all tthe data and model's importance score for each variable compared.
+Values higher than the 0.05 are selected which are :
+- lead_time
+- average_price
+- special_requests
+- market_segment_type
+- reservation day
+- arrival day

-### SVC
+### KNN and SVC
+For KNN and SVC select k best with f_classif score function and Extra Tree Classifier models feaure importance score used.
+Both techiques returned the same features which are :
+- lead_time
+- average_price
+- special_requests
+- market_segment_type
+- reservation day
+- reservation month
+- arrival day
+- lead month
+- arrival month

 ## Model Training
-Dataset normalized and spillited 80/20 ratio
+Dataset normalized and for each model spillited 80/20 ratio using selected features.

 ## Model Evaluation
 Model Evaluation made with confusion matrix and classification reports.

 - Logistic Regression
 ![Alt text](plots/cm_logistic.png)

 - KNN
 ![Alt text](plots/cm_knn.png)

 - Decision Tree
 ![Alt text](plots/cm_dt.png)

 - SVC
 ![Alt text](plots/cm_svc.png)